 On August 1st, 2008, Professor Michelle Ghrist of the United States Airforce Academy, became the first recipient of this award.

-Professor Nathan Gibson (Oregon Beta at Oregon State University) was the second recipient.
+Professor Nathan Gibson (Oregon Beta at Oregon State University) was the second recipient in 2011.
 Nathan earned the award for his work with Oregon Beta, including founding the Northwest Undergraduate Mathematics Symposium (NUMS).